LemmySmackett/LemmySmackettCom/content/stories/mature/bait_bait_bait.md

 She nods.

-He kneels and plants his nose in her cleavage with a defeated sigh.
+He kneels with a defeated sigh and plants his nose in her cleavage.
 "Motorboat bait."